PrakritiNeuro/PrakritiNeuro/README.md

 - 👋 Hi, I’m @PrakritiNeuro
 - 👀 I’m interested in motor memory and sleep research
 - 🌱 I’m currently learning basics of coding
-- 💞️ I’m looking to collaborate on sleep and memory research
+- 💞️ I’m looking to collaborate on projects about neuropsychology of learning and memory
 - 📫 Reach me at: prakritigupta1010@gmail.com

 <!---